devleaks/followthegreens/docs/preferences.md

 A pilot of a general aviation aircraft will not see the rabbit light 300 meter ahead.
 This is why FtG allows for aircraft type specific value set, for the confort of the pilot.

+A preference set at a specific level (airport, aircraft) has precedence over a preference set at the global, application-level.

 # Global Preferences

 Global preferences are set at the highest level and apply to the entire FtG system.

-1. RABBIT_LENGTH
-1. LIGHTS_AHEAD

-However, a particular airport or aircraft may adjust them also.

-These global preferences can be adjusted at the global level but cannot be adjusted at a particular level:
+These following preferences can be adjusted at the global level but cannot be adjusted at a particular level:

 1. ADD_LIGHT_AT_VERTEX (true/false)